autonomoussystemsengineering/amiro_robot/README.md

 * If simulation is to heavy, try decreasing `real_time_update_rate`

+### ROS Melodic Issues

+It could happen the the AMiRo CAD model is missing in Rviz when using ROS Melodic as mentioned [here](https://answers.ros.org/question/296227/robot-model-does-not-appear-in-rviz-melodic).
+This is related to [this](https://github.com/ros-visualization/rviz/issues/1249) bug.
+A simple, yet efective fix is setting the environment variable:

+    export LC_NUMERIC="en_US.UTF-8"

 ### Generate SDF from XACRO

 First generate an URDF file and then build the SDF from that: